Congregational singing

 Congregational singing is the practice of the congregation participating in the music of a church, either in the form of hymns or a metrical Psalms or a free form Psalm or in the form of the office of the liturgy (for example Gregorian chants).
 It is contrasted with music being sung exclusively by a choir or cantor(s).
 Congregational singing was largely the invention of the Protestant Reformation.
 Before then, singing in churches, especially in larger urban churches, was largely left to professionals.
-The reformationists in Strasbourg, in particular, reduced the church service largely to a sermon bookended by congregational singing and prayers.
+The reformers in Strasbourg, in particular, reduced the church service largely to a sermon bookended by congregational singing and prayers.